-The flexibility offered in length of stay, partnered with the relationships you will forge within the environment will create a system of support that will be the backbone to your maintaining a sober life.
+The flexibility offered in length of stay, partnered with the relationships you will forge within the outpatient environment will create a system of support that will be the backbone to your maintaining a sober life.
 Going straight from residential treatment back into the autonomy of daily life without a step in between can be jarring and potentially lead to resuming old addictive behaviors.

 We recommend participating in such support groups as Alcoholics Anonymous or Narcotics Anonymous to gain a support system in addition to working a 12-step recovery program.

 The likelihood of your maintaining a sober lifestyle depends greatly on the quality of aftercare you receive.
-When you being a drug and/or alcohol rehab program, your treatment team will assist you in preparing for your graduation and beyond.
+When you being a drug and/or alcohol addiction rehab program, your treatment team will assist you in preparing for your graduation and beyond.

 Our counselors will work with you early on in your program to create a plan of continuing care.
 These plans include support contacts as well as schedules of activity to occupy the days following treatment.
 We recommend beginning follow-up visits with your assigned therapist and recovery team following the first 30 days post-treatment.
-Participating in alumni programs will also allow you to create a reliable network of resources in order to help you maintain your new sober lifestyle.
+Participating in alumni programs and activities will also allow you to create a reliable network of resources in order to help you maintain your new sober lifestyle.